 Certain letters produce what is referred to as a light sound when the short vowel is placed on top of them.
 As of now, we know that adding a fathah to a letter causes it to sound like the letter “a” in the word “apple” in English.
 The majority of all letters that begin with fathah make the sound “a.”
 However, some letters have a heavy tone to them.
 As a result, when you add fathah to those letters, the “A” sound is produced instead of the letter “a.”.

 Some Points To Remember About Heavy Letters

 There are certain points which you need to remember about heavy letters.
 Each of these heavy letter points has its own importance.
-If you do not want to make mistakes while reciting Quran then read out these points.
+If you do not want to make mistakes while reciting or memorizing Quran then read out these points.